-Excluded: 26.568 or 62 109 or 62 309
+Excluded: 26.568 or 62.109 or 62.309.

-General history of medicine from Greek antiquity to the 20th century, with emphasis on the interaction of ideas between medical and non-medical areas of general culture, including philosophy, religion, science and social development.
-No prior technical knowledge of medical matters is necessary.
+General history of medicine from Greek antiquity to the 20th century, with emphasis on the interaction between medical and non-medical areas of culture, including philosophy, religion, science and social development.
+Primarily designed for medical students; however, open to students from other faculties, and no prior technical knowledge of medical malters is necessary.